witwr01/ca-apm-example-docker-tomcat/README.md

 5. Update the IntroscopeAgent.profile file
    * Navigate to <*Agent_Home*>/core/config to update the IntroscopeAgent.profile file.
    * Add the .pbl files to the directives in the IntroscopeAgent.profile.

-# Configuration

-1. Copy the relevant lines from the supplied [Dockerfile](Dockerfile) into the Dockerfile of your application.
+6. Copy the relevant lines from the [Dockerfile](Dockerfile) supplid with the CA APM Example for Tomcat in Docker into your application Dockerfile.
+7. In the Dockerfile, set the environment variables.

+   You can set the variables using any of these methods:
+   * directly in the Dockerfile when you build the image
+   * From the command line when you start the container
+   * In a configuration file.
+For example, [Docker Compose.](http://www.docker.com/products/docker-compose)

-2. In your Dockerfile, set the environment variables ``INTROSCOPE_VERSION`` to the the version of the CA APM Java Agent that you downloaded.
+   a.
+Set ``INTROSCOPE_VERSION`` to the the version of the CA APM Java Agent that you downloaded.
-3. Set the environment variables ``EM_HOST``, ``EM_PORT`` to point to your Enterprise Manager and supply an ``AGENT_NAME``.
-You can do this directly in the Dockerfile when you build the image, from the command line when you start the container or a config file for e.g. [Docker Compose](http://www.docker.com/products/docker-compose).
+   b.
+Set the environment variables ``EM_HOST`` and ``EM_PORT`` to point to your Enterprise Manager.
+   c.
+Spply an ``AGENT_NAME``.

 # Create the Docker Image
 Run ``[sudo] docker build -t <image name>``.

-# Start a Docker container
+# Start a Docker Container
 Run ``[sudo] docker run [options] <image name>`` or start the container using the tool of your choice.

 # Debugging and Troubleshooting